ACM40960/project-Fan-Yang/README.md

   - **Small Card Strategy**: The player makes more aggressive decisions when a large number of small cards (2-6) have already appeared in the deck.
 - **Monte Carlo Simulations**: The project runs 100,000 simulations per strategy to evaluate performance and calculate win rates.
 - **Visualization**: Bar charts are generated to compare the win rates of various strategies, with special focus on the most successful strategies.
+- **Numerical Outputs (via main2.py)**: Provides detailed numerical results for the player win rate, dealer win rate, and tie rate across all strategies.

 ## Files

 - **main.py**: Contains the core logic for running the Monte Carlo simulations.
 It includes functions for simulating games, calculating win rates, and plotting the results.
+- **main2.py**: Focuses on outputting numerical results, including win, tie, and loss rates for all strategies.
+The numerical results provide a deeper statistical analysis of how each strategy performs.
 - **deck.py**: Implements the logic for creating, shuffling, and dealing a deck of cards.
 - **game_rules.py**: Defines the game rules such as calculating hand values, determining winners, and handling the "hit" and "stand" actions.
 - **strategies.py**: Contains the different player strategies used in the simulations, including continuous, card count, and small card strategies.